Atlético Madrid and Juventus have both lost two recent finals and now meet in a heavyweight round of 16 contest.

 • Álvaro Morata, who started his youth career at Atlético's academy, returned in January on an 18-month loan from Chelsea; Nehuén Pérez has also been added to the UEFA Champions League squad having signed for the club last summer before being loaned back to former club Argentinos Juniors.

-• Diego Costa, who has not played since a 1-1 draw with Girona on 2 December, returned to training last week following a foot injury.
-Stefan Savić (thigh) is also back in training; he has been out since 13 January, was introduce as a 75th-minute replacement.
+• Diego Costa, who had not played since a 1-1 draw with Girona on 2 December, came on as a substitute on Saturday for the final 30 minutes.
+Stefan Savić (thigh), who had been out since 13 January, was introduce as a 75th-minute replacement.

 • Lucas Hernández picked up a knee injury in the derby defeat by Madrid.